alberttwong/wdmycloud/README.md

 # wdmycloud

-Following instructions at https://drive.google.com/drive/folders/0B_6OlQ_H0PxVZTBtM3EyRVhDVms.
+Following instructions at https://drive.google.com/drive/folders/0B_6OlQ_H0PxVZTBtM3EyRVhDVms and specifically the instructions at https://drive.google.com/open?id=0B_6OlQ_H0PxVbzZac0plbkZKeGM.
 The difference is that I used my raspberrypi as my machine and as a result, my external hard drive was /dev/sda.

 ```
 root@raspberrypi:/home/pi# parted /dev/sda